CCGL9038 Global Issues

 Course Learning Outcomes

 On completing the course, students will be able to:

-- Explain and analyze sociolinguistic phenomena and issues both to academic peers as well as to the wider non-linguistic, non-academic community, in an intelligent, interesting and accessible mode and manner.
+- Analyze sociolinguistic phenomena and issues both to academic peers as well as to the wider non-linguistic, non-academic community, in an intelligent, interesting and accessible mode and manner.

 - Appraise and respond to the views and presentations of others as found in published texts as well as in class.